-- Incentivize attainment of business goals and sustainable stockholder returns, including: - Generating attractive returns-on-equity, measured on both a GAAP and non-GAAP basis, that support regular and growing dividends and stable-to-increasing book value; and - Meeting annual strategic, operational, risk-management, and sustainability/ESG goals. - Align the interests of executives with those of long-term stockholders in achieving strong stockholder returns, in absolute terms and relative to other mortgage REITs and small-cap financial services firms. - Enable Redwood to hire and retain executives with needed mortgage, investment and financial services expertise in a competitive marketplace. - Peer and broader market compensation data is used to compare and evaluate compensation program structure, as well as target levels of executive compensation. - Avoid incentivizing inappropriate risk taking.
+- Incentivize attainment of business goals and sustainable stockholder returns, including: - Generating attractive returns-on-equity, measured on both a GAAP and non-GAAP basis, that support regular and growing dividends and increasing book value; and - Meeting annual strategic, operational and risk-management goals. - Align the interests of executives with those of long-term stockholders in achieving strong stockholder returns, in absolute terms and relative to other mortgage REITs and small-cap financial services firms. - Enable Redwood to hire and retain executives with extensive mortgage, investment and financial services expertise in a competitive marketplace. - Peer and broader market compensation data is used to compare and evaluate compensation program structure, as well as target levels of executive compensation. - Avoid incentivizing inappropriate risk taking.